stefannikolei/KnightOnline/README.md

 Along with its accompanying SQL Server Management Studio.

-Additionally, you will need to download and restore the database over on our <a href="http://ko4life.net/topic/50-the-openko-project/" target="_blank">ko4life thread</a>, which restores fine as of Microsoft SQL Server 2022.
+Additionally, you will need to download and restore [our database](https://mega.nz/file/C8VCAbaC#roPiSnFHzHRlet8cKuzqU8ZFB8kSRVjOCKyzNHpa47U), which restores fine as of Microsoft SQL Server 2022.

 ### Git or Github Desktop